 Then something really interesting started to happen:

 Positive, helpful people entered my life.
 And I was able to recognise more easily those who were negative.
 Lots of positive things came my way, and I felt that I could deal with anything that eventuated.

 That’s when I knew something significant had changed in me.
 I’d developed faith.
 What I believed in was less important than the fact of believing.
 As Socrates said millennia ago: “I am more intelligent than most people around today, because I know I know nothing.”

 I have become less and less patient with snobbery and racism.
 I am pleased to be part of a multicultural society here in Australia, where successive governments have encouraged tolerance towards those of other races, ethnic groups and religions.
-It is true that right-wing governments slow progress down, but the structure remains in place.
+It is true that conservative and military governments slow progress down, as it does everywhere, but the structure remains in place.

 The very positive Anti Discrimination Law

 It was introduced thirty years ago, and since then, anti-vilification laws have been brought in.
 The Racial Discrimination Act of 1975 states that It is unlawful for a person to do an act, otherwise than in private, if:

 (a) the act is reasonably likely in all the circumstances to offend, insult, humiliate or intimidate another person or group of people.

 (b) the act is done because of the race, colour or national or ethnic origin of other persons or some or all of the people in a group.